 - Less heavy: Has a lower weight (by 72g or 20 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (350 versus 210) out of a single battery charge.

 - More heavily discounted: Has been around for much longer (launched in June 2013).

-The above review scores should be interpreted with care, though.
+The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons